jeffersonroth/jjrf-miranha-imobiliario/README.md

 ### Description

 Python app that scrapes McMakler website, and offer an API endpoint to query the data.
-Miranha comes from the way brazilian refer to Spideman, so Miranha Imobiliario would almost translate to "Real-Estate-Broker-Spiderman".
+Miranha comes from the way brazilians refer to Spideman, so Miranha Imobiliario would almost translate to "Real-Estate-Broker-Spiderman".

 ### Objective